-We popped into the restaurant one Saturday afternoon to get a takeaway and relive our previous experiences when it was a catering truck in Roundswell.
-Which of course meant a couple of jerk porks with rice and peas, and coconut and lime coleslaw.
+We had a takeaway of jerk porks with rice and peas, and coconut and lime coleslaw.
 A new addition for us was pineapple salsa, mmm!

 The chicken bap was so good – words can hardly describe it, and I certainly lost the ability to string proper sentences together whilst I was enjoying it.
 The chicken thigh (no bones) was juicy and had a wonderful level of spice, and everything that went with it was a great complement.
 The bap, courtesy of East and West Bakery in Barnstaple, was soft but sturdy, coleslaw had a healthy hint of coconut and lime.
 And of course a good helping of sweet pepper sauce set the whole thing off.